Hadedayo/Capybara_BBC_website/README.md

     gem install capybara

 ### Capybara_BBC_website
 Built a POM(Page Object Model) for the BBC Website and the Registration page to test valid and invalid inputs for the email and password field.
+All of the elements on the website are located using id name

 ### Installing the Repository